hwzhou2020/hwzhou2020.github.io/_pages/about.md

     </a>
     <br>
     <br>
-    Prior to Caltech, I received M.S. degree (Class of 2021) in Electro-Optics and Photonics at University of Dayton, Ohio, US, with full sponsor from
+    Before coming to Caltech, I earned M.S. degree (Class of 2021) in Electro-Optics and Photonics at University of Dayton, Ohio, US, with full sponsorship from
     <a href="https://udayton.edu/engineering/departments/electrooptics_grad/_resources/newsletters/2020-spring-newsletter.pdf" style="text-decoration: none;">
       <span style="color: #2D9596;">Dean's Fellowship (2019).</span>
     </a>
-    At Dayton, I was working on digital holography and phase retrieval, supervised by
+    At Dayton, I focused on digital holography and phase retrieval, under the guidance of
     <a href="https://udayton.edu/directory/engineering/electrical_and_computer/banerjee_partha.php" style="text-decoration: none;">
       <span style="color: #EC8F5E;">Prof. Partha P. Banerjee.</span>
     </a>
-    In 2020-2021, I also served as the president of
+    From 2020 to 2021, I also served as the president of
     <a href="https://www.optica.org/about/" style="text-decoration: none;">
       <span style="color: #2D9596;">Optica</span>
     </a>